daaa57150/QDScraper/README.md

 - wonderswan color will also look for wonderswan games
 - neogeo pocket color will also look for neogeo pocket games
 - the **-arcade** option also triggers a wider search
-- maybe others, it also depends on the APIs....
+- maybe others, it also depends on the APIs...
 Beware that game boy color won't look for game boy games